Eigen-microstate Signatures of Criticality in Relativistic Heavy-Ion Collisions

+The natural order parameter associated with QCD deconfinement is the Polyakov loop, but its direct connection to experimentally accessible observables remains unclear.
+Consequently, theoretical studies have proposed a variety of critical-sensitive probes inspired by statistical physics and QCD, such as higher moments of conserved charges~\cite{Stephanov2,moment02} and factorial moments of multiplicity distributions~\cite{fac-moment,WuYF-PRL}.
+Over the past decades, extensive efforts have been devoted to measuring higher-order moments of net charge~\cite{net-charge-STAR}, net proton number~\cite{m-STAR-Luo}, and net kaon number~\cite{net-kaon}.
+However, these observables require very high statistics~\cite{STAR-note,ChenLZ} and careful subtraction of conventional and nonequilibrium effects~\cite{non-eq02,non-eq03,non-eq04,non-eq05,LiXB-PRE}---including trivial statistical fluctuations, resonance decays, and energy-momentum conservation---so the anticipated non-monotonic energy dependence has not yet been conclusively observed~\cite{m-STAR-Luo}.
+Similarly, factorial-moment analyses, even after non-critical backgrounds are suppressed using mixed-event methods, have revealed only weak intermittency signals at RHIC BES I~\cite{STAR-WuJ,WuJ-2021,WuJ-PRC,WangR,LiZM} and SPS~\cite{NA49}, and a clear power-law scaling has not been established.

-These challenges underscore a central difficulty: in heavy-ion collisions, the degree of equilibration remains uncertain, and the relevant order parameter may not be directly observable.
-The recently developed Eigen-Microstate Approach (EMA) addresses precisely such situations~\cite{ChenXS-01,ChenXS-02,ChenXS-03,ChenXS-04,ChenXS-05}.
-Building on the microstate description of Gibbs ensemble theory, it extracts the dominant collective modes of the system and reveals their condensation within the ensemble, analogous to Bose–Einstein condensation.
-This framework has successfully identified critical patterns and order parameters in diverse systems, including the Ising~\cite{ChenXS-01,ChenXS-02} and Vicsek models~\cite{ChenXS-03}, the Kármán vortex street~\cite{ChenXS-04}, and phase transitions in atmospheric and social dynamics~\cite{ChenXS-02}.
+These challenges underscore a central difficulty: in heavy-ion collisions, the degree of equilibration is intrinsically uncertain, and the relevant order parameter may not be directly accessible through final-state observables.
+The recently developed Eigen-Microstate Approach (EMA) is designed precisely for such situations~\cite{ChenXS-01,ChenXS-02,ChenXS-03,ChenXS-04,ChenXS-05}.
+Its key conceptual step is the generalization of the microstate description from Gibbs-ensemble theory to arbitrary event ensembles.
+In this formulation, each event is treated as a microstate of the system without assuming thermal equilibrium, stationarity, or any specific microscopic dynamics.
+The ensemble is thus defined entirely by the event sample itself, making the framework applicable to strongly dynamical, rapidly evolving systems such as relativistic heavy-ion collisions.

+Within this generalized ensemble, EMA, as well as previously known principal component analysis (PCA)~\cite{WangLei-PRB}, extracts the dominant collective modes encoded in the event sample and identifies their emergence or ``condensation" closely analogous to Bose–Einstein condensation in which a single mode becomes macroscopically occupied~\cite{Bose-Einstein}.
+Importantly, this condensation behavior arises from the structure of event-by-event fluctuations, or the critical long-range correlations, not from conventional short-range correlations.
+EMA has demonstrated its ability to reveal critical patterns and robust order parameters in a wide range of disparate systems—including the Ising~\cite{WangLei-PRB,ChenXS-02} and Vicsek models~\cite{ChenXS-03}, the Kármán vortex street~\cite{ChenXS-04}, and phase transitions in atmospheric and social dynamics---highlighting its versatility and independence from equilibrium assumptions.